hashgraph/stablecoin-studio/contracts/README.md

 # Deploy
 The stable coin solution is made of two major components.
-- The Factory: Smart contracts encapsulating the complexity of the creation of new stable coins.
+- **The Factory** : Smart contracts encapsulating the complexity of the creation of new stable coins.
-- The Stable Coin: Smart contracts that are deployed by the factory, exposing the functionalities and services of the stable coin solution and interacting with an underlying token.
+- **The Stable Coin** : Smart contracts that are deployed by the factory, exposing the functionalities and services of the stable coin solution and interacting with an underlying token.

 In order to create stable coins, the Factory must be deployed first.
 Once deployed, creating stable coins will be as simple as invoking the "createStableCoin" method of the Factory.

-IoBuilders will provide a common Factory for everbody to use.
-The address of the Factory contract is hardcoded in the SDK module.
+> IoBuilders will provide a common Factory for everbody to use.
+The address of the Factory Proxy contract is hardcoded in the SDK module.

 ## Deploy Factory
 If you want to deploy your own Factory contract do the following steps: